Sonny6155/scratch-hologram-visualizer/README.md

 Two types will be investigated:
 - The original arc type
     - Circular arcs are all that is required to generate good horizontal rotation (and frankly that gives the best parallax illusion anyways)
-    - Does not support full parallax
+    - Does not support full-parallax (natively)
-        - The double reflection problem can be resolved with an angled scribe, but not for generic view angles
+        - The double reflection problem can be resolved with an angled scribe, but not easily for generic view angles
     - Technically preserves horizontal phase while scrambling vertical, but we will ignore this feature
     - Artefacting may occur with densely stacked arcs
         - Though the level of artifacting greatly depends on the scribe precision and number of stacks (scene density)